matthew-brett/asterisk-blog/content/xfree-is-forked.md

 ## Start of the X.org foundation

-In Januay 2004, many of those involved in the discussion formed a new company called the X.Org foundation (as distinct from the previous X.Org consortium).
+In January 2004, many of those involved in the discussion formed a new company called the X.Org foundation (as distinct from the previous X.Org consortium).
-A presentation to the Linux World Expo ([^xorg-foundation]) gave the mission statement as:
+A presentation to the Linux World Expo on 22nd January ([^xorg-foundation]) gave the mission statement as:

 > To promote a proactive and participatory community for Open Source X Window
 > System and desktop development